CoreMedia/feedback-hub-adapter-tutorial/README.md

 ## Getting Started

-The project is a plugin for the CoreMedia Blueprint workspace.
+This repository is a plugin for the CoreMedia Blueprint workspace.
 To include it, perform the following steps:

 - clone this project